-- (1) Information excludes the operations of the rent-to-own division that we sold in February 2001. - (2) Dividends were not actually declared or paid but are presented for purposes of earnings per share calculation. - (3) Same store sales growth is calculated by comparing the reported sales by store for all stores that were open throughout a period to reported sales by store for all stores that were open throughout the prior period.
+(1) Information excludes the operations of the rent-to-own division that we sold in February 2001.

+- (2) Dividends were not actually declared or paid but are presented for purposes of earnings per share calculation. - (3) Same store sales growth is calculated by comparing the reported sales by store for all stores that were open throughout a period to reported sales by store for all stores that were open throughout the prior period.
 Sales from closed stores have been removed from each period.
 Sales from relocated stores have been included in each period because each such store was relocated within the same general geographic market.
-Sales from expanded stores have been included in each period. - (4) Inventory turns are defined as the cost of goods sold, excluding warehousing and occupancy cost, divided by the average of beginning and ending inventory; information for the six months ended January 31, 2002 and July 31, 2002 and 2003 has been annualized for comparison purposes. - (5) Gross margin percentage is defined as total revenues less cost of goods sold, including warehousing and occupancy cost, divided by total revenues. - (6) Operating margin is defined as operating income divided by total revenues. - (7) Return on average equity is calculated as current period net income from continuing operations divided by the average of beginning and ending equity; information for the six months ended January 31, 2002 and July 31, 2002 and 2003 has been annualized for comparison purposes. - (8) The proforma and proforma as adjusted balance sheet data assumes that all of our preferred stockholders, except Thomas J. Frank, Sr., Stephens Group, Inc., Stephens Inc. and the SGI Affiliates, elect to receive cash in response to the call for redemption of our preferred stock that we will make immediately after the closing of this offering.
-Because we are unable to determine the intent of our other preferred stockholders, we have assumed the most unfavorable treatment, from a cash flow standpoint, of the 11,895 shares of preferred stock assumed to be redeemed for \$1.7 million in cash from these stockholders. - (9) The proforma as adjusted balance sheet data give effect to our sale of 4,000,000 shares of common stock at an assumed initial public offering price of \$13.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus) yielding proceeds, net of expenses, of \$47.4 million and the application of the estimated net proceeds as described in "Use of Proceeds" to retire current debt of \$5.3 million and long-term debt of \$29.6 million.
+Sales from expanded stores have been included in each period. - (4) Inventory turns are defined as the cost of goods sold, excluding warehousing and occupancy cost, divided by the average of beginning and ending inventory; information for the six months ended January 31, 2002 and July 31, 2002 and 2003 has been annualized for comparison purposes. - (5) Gross margin percentage is defined as total revenues less cost of goods sold, including warehousing and occupancy cost, divided by total revenues. - (6) Operating margin is defined as operating income divided by total revenues. - (7) Return on average equity is calculated as current period net income from continuing operations divided by the average of beginning and ending equity; information for the six months ended January 31, 2002 and July 31, 2002 and 2003 has been annualized for comparison purposes. - (8) The pro forma and pro forma as adjusted balance sheet data assumes that all of our preferred stockholders, except Thomas J. Frank, Sr., Stephens Group, Inc., Stephens Inc. and the SGI Affiliates, elect to receive cash in response to the call for redemption of our preferred stock that we will make immediately after the closing of this offering.
+Because we are unable to determine the intent of our other preferred stockholders, we have assumed the most unfavorable treatment, from a cash flow standpoint, of the 11,895 shares of preferred stock assumed to be redeemed for \$1.7 million in cash from these stockholders.
+The pro forma as adjusted balance sheet data give effect to our sale of 4,000,000 shares of common stock at \$14.00 per share yielding proceeds, net of expenses, of \$51.5 million and the application of the estimated net proceeds as described in "Use of Proceeds" to retire current debt of \$5.3 million, the current portion of long-term debt of \$8.0 million and long-term debt of \$21.6 million.